bpmoneill/canned/README.md

 DELETE, CONNECT, TRACE], and if a response is found for a given request endpoint, it will be returned.
 Additional features include:

+* Regex match (in order or precedence):
-* Regex endpoint match - optionally define a regex pattern to match a collection of endpoints.
-Where a regex is defined this will take precedence over the defined endpoint.
+    * Query string match - define a regex pattern to match a given GraphQL query or mutation.
-* Regex query string match - define a regex pattern to match a given GraphQL query or mutation.
+    * Request body match - define a regex pattern to match a given request body.
+    * Endpoint match - optionally define a regex pattern to match a collection of endpoints.
+* Endpoint match - where the exact endpoint is known it can be used as an explicit match without a regex.
 * Timeout - optionally define a time in seconds to wait before the response is sent.

 Responses can be preloaded from file on application start or uploaded via the following endpoints: